Local Outreach to Suicide Survivors (LOSS)

 The LOSS Team Postvention Support Program in Marin County is providing essential resources and hope to the newly bereaved.
 Our team of trained volunteers are themselves survivors of a suicide loss or professional mental health providers.

-Our services are expanding to include providing support groups for Youth and Young Adults (14-24) who’ve been impacted by a suicide loss and Adult Survivors of Suicide Attempts (SOSA).
+Postvention services include providing support groups for Youth and Young Adults (14-24) who’ve been impacted by a suicide loss and Adult Survivors of Suicide Attempts (SOSA).

 Volunteers are needed for:

-• Direct outreach to the newly bereaved survivors of suicide loss – Delivering a connection to resources and an installation of hope.
+• Direct outreach to the newly bereaved survivors of suicide loss.

 How do I learn more about becoming a volunteer?

-Attend a LOSS team information session occurring the 3rd Tuesday of each month by zoom or contact the program coordinator (415) 726 – 4685 to learn more.
+Attend a LOSS team information session occurring the 3rd Tuesday of each month by Zoom.
+Click here to register or contact the program coordinator (415) 726 – 4685 to learn more.

 How does LOSS work?